Haivision/srt/docs/packet-filtering-and-fec.md

 desired size of the group, the FEC control packet is considered ready for extraction, and the current FEC buffer state (after processing all packets from the group) becomes the required contents of the FEC control packet.
-This will then be returned at the next call to packControlPacket.
+This will then be returned at the next call to `packControlPacket`.
 This function checks if the FEC control packet is ready for extraction, first for the row group, then for the column group, and provides it if it is ready.